 IPM is a holistic approach to pest control that combines several methods to manage pest populations effectively.
 The science of IPM incorporates knowledge from several fields to create a balanced and sustainable solution.
 The four key components of IPM are:

-• Prevention: By identifying conditions that encourage pests to thrive, such as cracks, leaks, or food debris, technicians can make proactive changes to eliminate favorable environments for pests.
+• Prevention: By identifying conditions that encourage pests to thrive, such as cracks, leaks, or food debris, solutions can make proactive changes to eliminate favorable environments for pests.

-• Monitoring: Technicians regularly inspect properties for signs of pests and assess pest populations.
+• Monitoring: Experts regularly inspect properties for signs of pests and assess pest populations.
 This monitoring is essential for catching infestations early before they become widespread.

-• Control Methods: IPM involves a range of control strategies, including biological control (introducing natural predators or pathogens to target pests), physical barriers (e.g., sealing cracks or using traps), and chemical control (applying pesticides in a targeted manner when necessary).
+• Control Methods: IPM involves a range of control strategies, including biological control (introducing natural predators or pathogens to target pests), physical barriers (e.g., sealing cracks or using traps), and safe solution control (applying pesticides in a targeted manner when necessary).

-• Evaluation: After control measures are implemented, technicians evaluate the effectiveness of the strategies to ensure that pests are eliminated and the infestation does not return.
+• Evaluation: After control measures are implemented, solutions evaluate the effectiveness of the strategies to ensure that pests are eliminated and the infestation does not return.

 3. Toxicology and Pesticides